pauldambra/pauldambra.github.io/_posts/2012-02-07-is-there-really-just-ipad-market.md

 **&nbsp;<b>IT departments want their staff constrained but enabled. **</b>

-You constrain them because you don't want them hacking away and inventing methods of doing things because that's when they delete all the files or map a share to some level of hell and release a demonic file-type that ruins your afternoon.On the flipside constrain them too much and they will figure out the most&nbsp;convoluted and surprising mechanism for completing a task (almost always in Excel with VB macros) and then expect you to support the jawless hound they've created because (and here I'm stretching the metaphor): "My dogs tongue keeps getting muddy"
+You constrain them because you don't want them hacking away and inventing methods of doing things because that's when they delete all the files or map a share to some level of hell and release a demonic file-type that ruins your afternoon.
+On the flip-side constrain them too much and they will figure out the most&nbsp;convoluted and surprising mechanism for completing a task (almost always in Excel with VB macros) and then expect you to support the jawless hound they've created because (and here I'm stretching the metaphor): "My dogs tongue keeps getting muddy"

 I'm really not sure which tablet OS (and yes there are only two players) has hit the right mix of constraining and enabling.